 Overtime provisions for contract-classified staff are established in the applicable collective bargaining agreement.
 Overtime provisions for classified non-union staff are established in the applicable civil service rules (WAC 357-28-240 through WAC 357-28- 285).
 The FLSA overtime status for contract-classified and classified non-union positions is by job classification, and is displayed in the "OT Eligible" column of the University Compensation Plan (example below).
 The column entries are "Y" for overtime eligible positions or "N" for overtime exempt positions.

-Positions that would otherwise be overtime exempt may receive overtime payment or compensatory time on a straight time bases for one of the following reasons:
+Positions that are overtime exempt may granted overtime payment or compensatory time for the following reasons:

 If you have questions about any of the above exceptions, contact your department's Human Resources Consultant.